jo-schroeder/jo-schroeder/README.md

 ### Hi there 👋🏻

-I'm currently a Master's student in Library and Information Science at Drexel University 👩🏻‍💻
+I'm a Data Services Librarian at Boston College 👩🏻💻

 <!--
 **jo-schroeder/jo-schroeder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.